yizhucannotdrive/RL_course/hw3/Readme.md

 The pipeline should work, since it works for CartPole and MsPacman.
 The bad result might be due to the  sensitivity of choice of network

-The result of MsPacman is good.
+The result of MsPacman is relatively more appealing.
+It's the result after running for 8 hours.
+If 24 hours running is done, i will update

 The graph below is the peformance of MsPacman0-v0.
 ![alt text](https://github.com/yizhucannotdrive/RL_course/blob/master/hw3/MsPacman1.png)